We do not breed puppies to make money, and our puppies are raised in the home.

 Planned litters/breeding 2014:

 to Ch.
 Grandriver's Gibson's Rare.
-Buffy was bred Nov.
+Puppies were born

-Puppies should be ready for homes early to mid March 2014.
+Puppies should be ready for homes mid March 2014.

 If you are interested in adopting a puppy from us